 CODES is the Australian Research Council Centre of Excellence in Ore Deposits.
-Based alongside the School of Earth Sciences at the University of Tasmania, it has four satellite facilities (known as nodes).
+Based alongside the Discipline of Earth Sciences at the University of Tasmania, it has four satellite facilities (known as nodes).
 This structure of UTAS hub and nodes provides an exceptionally strong mix of skills and facilities by combining the research strengths of CODES with the diverse range of expertise available through the nodes.
 In addition there are a host of national and international partners, contributors and collaborators who interact regularly with, and form part of, the Centre's research programs.

 Formed in 1989, the Centre has grown substantially over the years and is now widely regarded as a global leader in ore deposit research.
 It is home to a host of highly qualified research staff and post graduate students, further cementing its position as the largest university-based team of ore deposit researchers in the world.